-I will not offer alternative materials/assignments because the stories that the writers/creators of these materials are part of our interrogations of gender, sexuality, and more.
-This intellectual experience is designed allow us to better understand each other, ourselves, and different experiences of gender and sexuality.
+I will not offer alternative materials or assignments, as these materials and their creators' experiences are part of the breadth and depth of our interrogations of gender, sexuality, and more.
+This intellectual experience is designed allow us to better understand ourselves, each other, and the different experiences of gender and sexuality that comprise the complex, multicultural individualities and societies we might identify with, or even have never engaged with.